 The good news is that the electric segment is growing, and in particular the SUV sub-segment.
 Tesla recently released the Model Y and other companies have come to market, including Audi’s E-Tron and Rivian’s R1S.
-The R1S is touting a 7,700-pound towing capacity, which would put it among the top rigs in the SUV segment, but we have yet to see what kind of range it has when towing a travel trailer or fifth wheel.
+The R1S is touting a 7,700-pound towing capacity, which would put it among the top rigs in the SUV segment, but we have yet to see what kind of range it has when towing a travel trailer.

 Use this guide to help understand the towing capacity range of the SUV you want to use as a tow vehicle.
 Make sure to do more research with specific models’ towing guides to determine which model and trim level have the right combination of payload and features to match your style and budget.

 Considering a pickup truck as your tow vehicle instead?
 Check out our guide on how to choose the best truck for towing your travel trailer or fifth wheel.

 Disclaimer: Togo RV is part of a joint venture, partially owned by Thor Industries, Inc., of which Jayco is a subsidiary.